SimCity (2013 video game): Gameplay

 Modules in SimCity are attachable structures that can add functionality to existing user-placeable buildings.
 One example is the extra garage for fire stations, which can provide additional fire trucks for increased protection coverage Another example is the Department of Safety for the City Hall, which unlocks more advanced medical, police and fire department buildings.

 The user interface, which was inspired by Google Maps and infographics, was designed to convey information to the player more clearly than in previous SimCity games.
 Animations and color-coded visual cues that represent how efficiently a city functions are only presented when needed at any given moment.
 For instance, opening up the water tower instantly changes the landscape to a clear world where the density of water is recognizable, and clicking on the sewage tab will immediately show how the waste of the citizens is flowing, and where the system is over capacity.
 Some of the other visualized data include air pollution, power distribution, police coverage, and zones.

 Many resources in the game are finite.
 Some are renewable, such as groundwater.
 Lead gameplay engineer Dan Moskowitz stated, "If you've built up an entire city on the economic basis of extracting a certain resource, when that resource runs out your economy will collapse."
+Before release, Creative Director Ocean Quigley stated that all of the terraforming in the game would be at the civil engineering scale, and will be the natural consequences of laying out roads, developing zones, and placing buildings.

 Different from some previous SimCity titles, each type of zone (residential, commercial, and industrial) is not divided into density categories.
 Instead, the density of the roads next to them determines the type of buildings that will be created there.
 This means that there is only one of each zone type, and the density of the buildings is determined by the density of the roads.